Mercedes unveils Hamilton and Bottas's car for the 2017 season, the F1 W08 EQ Power+...

-Is this a hypercar that happens to be a hybrid.
+The Porsche 918 Spyder.
+A hypercar that happens to be a hybrid.
 Or a hybrid that happens to be a hypercar?

 Some say neither.
 We say both.
 The performance certainly is hyper.
 The straight-line figures are staggering, thanks to 875bhp delivered by a screaming V8, plus electric power, and four-wheel-drive.
 Porsche claims 0-60mph in 2.5 seconds, and 0-125mph in 7.2, and 0-186mph (300km/h) in 20.9.
 That’s Veyron-fast up to 150-odd mph.

 And it’s not just a straight-line drag merchant.
 The 918 has famously lapped the Nurburgring in 6 minutes 57 sec.
 That number is on par with deadly rival McLaren’s claim for the P1 of ‘under seven minutes’.

 But while the P1 is a track-attack 2WD machine, the Porsche is more dual-purpose.
 Charge it from a socket and you can drive several miles at hot-hatch speeds before you ever start the engine.
 Hence the hybrid emphasis too.

 Driven in the normal EU cycle it makes 94mpg and puts out 70g/km.
 But you won’t buy it to save fuel or tax, because it costs the Euro equivalent of £715,000.